Apollo (crater)

+The Chang'e 6 spacecraft landed within Apollo basin in 2024, collected samples of the surface, then brought them to Earth for analysis.

+Geology

 Apollo is a double-ringed walled plain (or basin) whose inner ring is roughly half the diameter of the outer wall.
 Both the outer wall and the interior have been heavily worn and eroded by subsequent impacts, so that significant parts of the outer and inner walls now consist of irregular and incised sections of mountainous arcs.
 The interior floor is covered in a multitude of craters of various sizes, some of which have been named for people associated with the Apollo program or other NASA projects.

 Sections of Apollo's interior have been resurfaced with lava, leaving patches of the floor with a lower albedo than the surroundings.
 There is a large patch of this lunar mare in the middle part of the inner ring, which contains some ray system markings.
 A long stretch of the mare lies along the southern part of the crater.
 There is also a smaller section near the western rim.

-Prior to formal naming in 1970 by the IAU, the crater was known as Basin XVI.